magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 ## Macro Redundancy

 You can easily duplicate macros from one register to another.
 For example, to duplicate a macro in register a to register z, you can do `:let @z = @a`. `@a` represents the content of register a.
-Now if you run `@z`, it does the exact same actions as `@a`.

-I find creating a redundancy useful on my most frequently used macros.
-In my workflow, I usually record macros in the first seven alphabetical letters (a-g) and I often replace them without much thought.
-If I move the useful macros towards the end of the alphabets, I can preserve them without worrying that I might accidentally replace them.

 ## Series vs Parallel Macro